6 Tips to Create an Ambassador Program for Your Nonprofit

 You can also boost the sense of community by creating branded merchandise for your program, such as hats, T-shirts, or name tags.
 Offering new ambassadors matching items will help them feel like members of an exclusive team.

-3. Create clear roles and expectations for ambassadors.
+3. Create clear roles and expectations.

-Ultimately, your ambassador program shouldn’t just provide new engagement opportunities for supporters — it should also tangibly support your marketing and fundraising efforts.
+Ultimately, your ambassador program shouldn’t just provide new engagement opportunities for supporters.
+It should also tangibly support your marketing and fundraising efforts.

 Take the following steps to ensure your ambassador program bolsters your existing strategies: